ExeterDigitalHumanities/rti/README.md

 Resources for Reflectance Transformation Imaging (RTI) in the University of Exeter Digital Humanities Lab.

+For more information about RTI, please see our Libguide: https://libguides.exeter.ac.uk/digitalhumanities/rti

+Examples of RTI images created by the DH Lab team: https://humanities-research.exeter.ac.uk/rti/

 ## Contents

 RTI mat - printable template to help guide light positions during highlight photography.
 Print two copies and place them together under the subject to form a circle.
 You can then use the 'wheel spoke' lines to guide where to position the light source.